Concurrent OEM/MBA

 More details about the structure of this program, as well as the curriculum and application requirements, are included below.

-Program Structure
+Program Structure (32 months total)

-• 4 semesters of OEM (weekend format)
+• 4 semesters/16 months of OEM (weekend format) – Begins in mid-August

-• 3 semesters of MBA (online format)
+• 4 semesters/12 months of MBA (online format) – Concludes in April

 Curriculum – OEM with Online MBA

-In the spirit of continuous improvement and in order to maximize the educational experience, we often review the curriculum and we may implement an update in order to keep pace with industrial and technology trends.
+In the spirit of continuous improvement and in order to maximize the educational experience, we often review the curriculum, and we may implement an update in order to keep pace with industrial and technology trends.
 Online MBA component meets once for orientation in Gainesville.

 Term Program Course Course Name Instructor Credits Cost